Rhetoric & Writing at BGSU

 General Preliminary Examination

 This is a written examination based on the General Exam Reading List.
 Typically, students write on three or four questions (selected from a number of options) in the course of a weekend (Friday AM to Monday AM).
+The General Exam Reading List has been updated for the Fall 2013 semester.

 Specialized Portfolio Examination